 But there are times when you’ll want to cross the ball with the outside of your foot or even drive the ball in with your instep across the goal mouth.
 And it’s always good to surprise the defense and the goalkeeper.
-Remember Maicon’s goal, everyone thought the Brazilian defender was going to cross the ball, but when he saw the keeper cheating a lilttle bit out of the goal, anticipating the cross, Maicon bent the ball directly into the net with the outside of his foot.
+Remember Maicon’s goal, everyone thought the Brazilian defender was going to cross the ball, but when he saw the keeper cheating a little bit out of the goal, anticipating the cross, Maicon bent the ball directly into the net with the outside of his foot.

 What part of the foot you use when crossing the soccer ball depends upon what you’re trying to do and where the defender is positioned and how much time you have.
-If you have to kick the ball across the goal line with your toe at the last minute to get the ball to a player than that’s wide open then what’s you do.
+If you have to kick the ball across the goal line with your toe at the last minute to get the ball to a player that’s wide open then what’s you do.
 Just do what works in that situation.
-But overall, you’re want to wrap your foot around the ball with the inside area of your foot.
+But overall, you’re want to wrap your foot around the soccer ball with the inside area of your foot.

-Take a look at Beckham whip in this cross when he played for Real Madrid that results in a goal by Ronaldo:
+Take a look at David Beckham whip in this cross when he played for Real Madrid that results in a goal by Ronaldo:

 Players you should watch to learn how to cross the ball better?
 Here’s a short list of some of the best crossers of the ball in the world.
 These are the experts at crossing the ball:

 More on Crossing: Get the Ball in the Box